e-h-dev/floral_design/README.md

 ### Imagery

-For the hero images i have used two very different images of flower designs, these images on the home can be changed by clicking on the arrows to the right and left of the hero image.
+For the hero images I have used two very different images of flower designs, these images on the home can be changed by clicking on the arrows to the right and left of the hero image.
 The functions to change images are with [javascript](static/js/base.js).
 The images come from [pixabay](https://pixabay.com/).

 #### Hero image 1